mdn/yari/deployer/README.md

 **Note!** If you don't specify either the environment variable or the `--url` option, the script will _not_ fail (ie. exit non-zero).
-This is to make it conveniently in GitHub Actions to control the execution of it purely on the presence of the environment variable.
+This is to make it convenient in GitHub Actions to control the execution purely based on the presence of the environment variable.

 ### To update or not start a fresh